-Video call is much more fun than a telephone call.
-With Skype, FaceTime or other video call apps, you can see the person you are calling as well as hear their voice.
+Video chat is much more fun than a telephone call.
+With Skype, FaceTime, Google Duo, Facebook, Zoom, or other video call apps, you can see the person you are calling as well as hear their voice.
 It’s easy to make a video call and children love to communicate using video.

 Today’s grandparents often live thousands of miles from their grandchildren.
-Don’t miss the smiles, first steps, celebrating holidays and special occasions.
-Video calling is easy and fun.
+Don’t miss the smiles, first steps, and celebrating holidays and special occasions.
+Video chat is easy and fun.